MuriloRS/MuriloRS/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Imply
+- 🔭 I’m currently working on Imply and freelancer projects.
 - 🌱 I’m currently learning Flutter and Dart
 - 👯 I’m looking to collaborate on mobile apps
 - 🤔 I’m looking for help with arquitecture in Flutter